PPROM – What Happens if Your Water Breaks Too Early

 What is PPROM?

 Preterm premature rupture of the membranes (PPROM) is a pregnancy complication.
 It is when the sac that holds the amniotic fluid surrounding your baby breaks (ruptures) before week 37 of pregnancy.
 Once the sac breaks, you have an increased risk for infection.
 You also have a higher chance of having your baby born early.
 Labor may or may not begin on its own following PPROM.
 Depending on how far along you are, labor may or may not try to be stopped.
-If your water breaks but labor does not naturally begin, your birth team will begin a protocol to keep baby in the womb as long as possible.
+If your water breaks but labor does not naturally begin, your birth team will begin a protocol to keep your baby in the womb as long as possible.
 PPROM increases the risks of certain pregnancy complications, including:- Preterm Delivery

 - Placental Abruption